 The following table shows the per share price and total underwriting discounts and commissions to be paid to the underwriters.
-Such amounts are shown assuming both no exercise and full exercise of the underwriters' option to purchase [] additional common shares.
+Such amounts are shown assuming both no exercise and full exercise of the underwriters' option to purchase [1] additional common shares.

-Total Without Exercise of
+Total Without Total With

-Over-
+Exercise of Exercise of

-Per allotment
+Per Per Over-allotment Over-allotment

-Common share Per Warrant option
+Common share Warrant option option

 Discounts & commissions

 Non-accountable expense allowance

 Net proceeds to us